Tax form W-2 is now available on the UCPath portal.

-As we move into 2020, here are a few reminders regarding tax information as well as guidance to update items such as your address, dependent Social Security number, and emergency contact and beneficiary information.
+As we move quickly move into 2021, here are a few reminders regarding tax information as well as guidance to update items such as your address, dependent Social Security number, and emergency contact and beneficiary information.

 Claiming Exemption from Withholding